 Hug simulation jacket allows parents to calm their children

 T.Jacket is a jacket, controlled by a tablet to simulate hugs and calm children with autism or attention deficit disorders.
 Pockets of air are lined around the waist and shoulders of the jacket and – when instructed to do so via an app – inflate to produce the effect of a hug.
-Although initially developed with autistic children in mind, the T.Jacket may have a wider application for parents with jobs that require them to spend time away from home.
+Although initially developed with autistic children in mind, the T.Jacket may have a more comprehensive application for parents with jobs that require them to spend time away from home.

 Hearing aid glasses use bone conduction to amplify sound

 NuWave glasses help to amplify sound for the hearing impaired by transforming sound waves into vibrations, functioning in a similar capacity to a traditional hearing aid.
 Its bone conduction transducers are ergonomically positioned to carry mechanical vibrations against the temporal bone to the inner ear.
-The Wireless Research Engineering Resource Center (RERC) led a team of Virginia Tech students to develop NuWave glasses in hope of helping the hearing disabled to find a new, discreet way to experience sound.
+The Wireless Research Engineering Resource Center (RERC) led a team of Virginia Tech students to develop NuWave glasses in the hope of helping the hearing disabled to find a new, discreet way to experience sound.

 Ingestible password pill creates seamless access to devices

 Wireless company Motorola successfully developed an ingestible technology that could allow its forthcoming phones to identify users.
-Created by Proteus Digital Health, the FDAapproved pill creates an individual 18-bit signal that is detectable by external devices like a phone, computer, and even car.
+Created by Proteus Digital Health, the FDAapproved pill generates an individual 18-bit signal that is detectable by external devices like a phone, computer, and even car.
 After a person swallows the pill, the acids in their stomach power it, essentially converting their entire body into an authentication token to access devices.

 Printed prosthetic offers the functionality of a human hand

-Dextrus is a 3D printed myoelectric robotic prosthetic hand that offers much of the functionality of a human hand.
+Dextrus is a 3D printed myoelectric robotic prosthetic hand that provides much of the functionality of a human hand.
 Created by British roboticist Joel Gibbard, the prosthetic hand can be connected to an existing prosthesis using a standard connector.
 It then uses stick-on electrodes to read signals from a person’s remaining muscles, which can control the hand, telling it to open or close.
 Dextrus is a part of the Open Hand Project whose goal is to make robotic prosthetic hands more accessible to amputees while allowing anyone to improve and customize designs themselves for everyone to share.

 Photos taken with the blink of an eye

 Winky is a third-party app developed for Google Glass that enables Glass wearers to snap an image whenever the internal camera notices the wearer specifically blinking their eye.
 The app bypasses the need to speak a photo-taking command or use the side-mounted touch control panel on Glass to take a photo.
-Instead, the user simply winks slowly after firing up the app, and the device instantly and discreetly takes photos of whatever the wearer has in front of them.
+Instead, the user winks slowly after firing up the app, and the device instantly and discreetly takes photos of whatever the wearer has in front of them.
 The tweak is the handiwork of Mike DiGiovanni, Emerging Technology Lead at Roundarch Isobar enabling people to more easily take pictures at the spur of the moment.

 Responsive bracelet sends thermoelectric pulses to heat or cool a person’s entire body